Iris-Opensource/Getting-Started-With-Git-And-GitHub/README.md

 We are Glad to have you onboard for this event.

-The current iteration of Tech-Matrix has two subdivisions :
+The current iteration of the event has two subdivisions :
 * [Getting Started With Git and GitHub]()
 * [Hacktoberfest Challenge](https://hacktoberfest.digitalocean.com)